AliSajid/ld48/games/media/games/Evolution/outline.md

   * Join the meeting.
   * Talk to both representatives.
   * Go to the control room.
+  * Take one of the Good or Evil Paths
+  * Walk into the light.
 * Good Path
   * Examine the console.
   * Look at the code.